jeffinnes/100-days-of-code/r1-log.md

 ## R1D38
 Took the family camping for a few days so I took a break from the challenge but I'm back at it!
 Today I spent some time setting up the foundation of the Express.js version of the "Is This Wise" app; and in doing so realized someways I could improve my ever evolving express app template.

+## R1D39
+Linted express template and started building the landing page of the ITW? app